How To Stop Sleep Talking: Causes & Symptoms

 What Causes Sleep Talking?

-There’s still a bit of mystery surrounding the causes of sleep talking.
-While it is commonly believed to be linked to dreaming, scientists have been unable to link the two.
-In fact, scientists have yet to find the actual causes of sleep talking.
-However, they have found several factors that may make the disorder more likely to occur.
+There's still a bit of mystery surrounding the causes of sleep talking.
+While it is commonly believed to be caused by vivid dreams, scientists have been unable to link the two.
+However, they have discovered several factors that may make the disorder more likely to occur.

-Some medications can also cause short-term sleep talking as a side effect.
-If you find that you are sleep talking, you may want to look at the medication you are taking.
-Other stimulants, such as caffeine, alcohol, and some drugs may also contribute to sleep talking as they have a direct impact on your circadian rhythm, often causing disruptions in your sleep.
+Some medications can cause short-term sleep talking as a side effect.
+If your somniloquy is a recent development, you may want to look at your prescription.
+Other stimulants like caffeine may also contribute to sleep talking, as they directly impact your circadian rhythm.

 Is It Possible to Stop Sleep Talking?